DENVER — It was a rough week for gun rights in Colorado.

 First, Colorado State University voted to ban concealed firearms on campus.

-Then the University of Colorado went a few steps further and cracked down on another nefarious threat: Nerf guns.
+Then the University of Colorado went a few step further and cracked down on another nefarious threat: Nerf guns.

 Humans can stun zombies for 15 minutes by tagging them with a Nerf ball or sock.
 Zombies must hit at least one human every 48 hours or “starve.”
 The game ends when all the humans have been turned into zombies or all the zombies have starved, which can take days.